+Icon Description

-Icon Description Tall Indicates the strength of the network signal.
+Tall Indicates the strength of the network signal.

+.
 Indicates a call is in progress.

-Gail Indicates that GPRS service is available. Ħ Indicates the alarm has been set and is on.
-(III ) Indicates the status of the battery charge. $\bowtie$ Indicates the receipt of a text message. m Indicates the receipt of a MMS message.
-0.0 Indicates the receipt of a voice mail. "el" Indicates that the vibration has been set for alert.
-95 Indicates the silent has been set for alert.
-G Indicates the volume when using a headset. &amp; Indicates the volume when using a Car Kit. ♪ Indicates Ring has been set for alert.
-W Indicates that you received new download message.
-9 Indicates the Schedule function.
+B Indicates that you are roaming off the network.

+Gall Indicates that GPRS service is available.

+回 Indicates the alarm has been set and is on.

+• Indicates the status of the battery charge.

+\bowtie Indicates the receipt of a text message.

+m Indicates the receipt of a MMS message.

+A Indicates the receipt of an IM message.

+0.0 Indicates the receipt of a voice mail.

+w Indicates that you can use the download message service.

+" e l" Indicates that the vibration ringer has been set.

+98 Indicates the Quiet menu in Profiles.

+O Indicates the Headset menu in Profiles.

+₽ Indicates the Car menu in Profiles.

+♪ Indicates the General menu in Profiles.

+2 Indicates the Schedule function.